You love your chickens and your lawn, but even more, you love watching your chickens enjoy your lawn.

-Why of course chickens are the best alternative— they love to eat insects, mice, frogs, and they love to find them where you usually don’t want to see them (like under your hedges beside your house, for example).
+They love to eat insects, mice, and frogs and find them where you usually don’t want to see them (like under your hedges beside your house, for example).

-If you must use either pesticides or herbicides, always read labels, and do your best to keep your chickens confined, and far from, the treated plants and pests.
+If you must use either pesticides or herbicides, always read labels, and do your best to keep your chickens confined and far from the treated plants and pests.

 Before pesticides and herbicides, farmers relied on what they had to take care of unwanted pests on the homestead, and you can use your resources to keep everyone safe.

 So go ahead, add a few new breeds to your flock!